polatory/ScalFMM/Addons/BenchEfficiency/scalfmm.md

 ScalFMM with StarPU+CUDA
 ========================

+In this tutorial, we provide the commands to install ScalFMM and the needed tools in order to compute parallel efficiencies.
+We first show how to obtain the homogeneous efficencies and then the heterogeneous ones (not done yet).

 ## Installing the libraries

-For some installation steps, we provide a "valid-if" command which provide a basic test to ensure it should work.
+For some installation steps, we provide a "valid-if" test which shows if the previous command has been done correctly or not.
 In case of success `STEP-OK` will be print-out.
-In addition, if a library is already installed on the system, it is possible to set the output variables directly and test with the "valid-if" command if it should work.
+In addition, if a library is already installed on the system, it is possible to set the output variables directly and test with the "valid-if" command if it will work.

+It is possible to follow these steps only to compile ScalFMM above StarPU and so we marked the installation of execution-trace tools as __Optional__.
-The installation and configuration to have the execution traces and executions times are marked as __Optional__ but higly recommended since they let have the efficiencies.
+However, we higly recommended to install them and to follow all the steps since they let have the efficiencies.
-However, if one wants to execute without any overhead, it might need to remove the usage of FXT.
+But if one wants to execute without any overhead, it might need to remove the usage of FXT.

 ### Pre-requiste:
 In order to follow this tutorial, it is needed to have the following applications installed: